cyber-sushi/makima/README.md

 This is useful if you want to have a key that behaves like a modifier but can still emit its own event if pressed alone.\
 You can list multiple keys to treat as modifiers with the following syntax:\
 `CUSTOM_MODIFIERS = "KEY_A-KEY_BACKSLASH-KEY_GRAVE"`

+#### `CHAIN_ONLY`
+When using a [mixed binding](https://github.com/cyber-sushi/makima/tree/main#bindings-and-settings), you can choose the behavior of the key when pressed alone.\
+Set to `"true"` (default) to make it fire the event only if other modifiers are active.
+Set to `"false"` to make it fire its designated event regardless.

 Refer to the [sample config files](https://github.com/cyber-sushi/makima/tree/main/examples) for more information.